ccollicutt/ccollicutt.github.io/_posts/2017-05-09-openstack-multisite-multicloud.md

 Unfortunately, this is just for Nova.
 I would love to see a similar model applied to all major OpenStack projects.
 But even if they all decided they wanted to do that, it would probably take a couple years for the changes to make their way into the releases.

 I'd also like to mention that, at least when Cells V2 is production ready, using it in combination with something like [routed provider networks](https://docs.openstack.org/newton/networking-guide/config-routed-networks.html) would be extremely powerful.
 I would consider routed provider networks complimentary to cells.
-Imagine doing Nova Cells V2 at the on a per rack basis, and also routed provider networks.
+Imagine doing Nova Cells V2 on a per rack basis, and also routed provider networks.

 ## Shared LDAP